-Montessori works wonders.
+Montessori works wonders

-Montessori schools are low-pressure.
+Montessori schools are low-pressure

 Montessori environments remove stress from learning.
 No tests, no grades, no cumbersome lectures.
-In a Montessori setting, students learn at their own pace and they select their materials without direction.
+In a Montessori setting, students learn at their own pace, and they select their materials without direction.
 At the early childhood level, Montessori’s goal was simply to “activate the child’s own natural desire to learn.”
 The effects of stress, and the power it holds to influence emotional and intellectual development, are well established.
 The Montessori method removes traditional stressors like competition and coercion and focuses on what’s left – learning.

 Some experiments show that it’s good.
-Like, really good.
+Like, really good

-Social scientists tested randomly selected low-income kids from the inner city of Milwaukee, Wisconsin to attend a Montessori school free of charge.
+Social scientists tested randomly selected low-income kids from the inner city of Milwaukee, Wisconsin, to attend a Montessori school free of charge.
 When compared with other inner city children who attended traditional schools, the Montessori results were promising – young Montessori students had better reading and math capabilities, while older Montessori students showed demonstrated writing and social skills.
 If these results were to be reproduced in more environments, the Montessori method could prove to offer meaningful advantage over other traditional or alternative methods.

-Montessori called attention to the important benefits of active learning.
+Montessori called attention to the important benefits of active learning

 Montessori urged parents and educators to “desist from the useless attempt to reduce the child to a state of immobility.”
-Her description of traditional education is an apt one, and highlights the ways traditional education challenges learning rather than supports it.
+Her description of traditional education is an apt one and highlights the ways traditional education challenges learning rather than supports it.
 How many children can sit still for hours on end or maintain interest in lectures?
 (Remember how you used to daydream in Chemistry?)
 The Montessori method showed that learning could be a comprehensive sensory process, and not one built on passive reading and listening.
 Montessori opened educators’ minds to the possibility that students gain more from knowledge obtained only through discovery, and the wisdom of her argument is echoed by today’s cognitive scientists.
 Evidently, Thomas Edison was also a fan.

-Montessori has serious deficiencies.
+Montessori has serious deficiencies

-It’s nearly impossible to gauge Montessori outcomes.
+It’s nearly impossible to gauge Montessori outcomes

 There are relatively few academic studies of Montessori methods and their outcomes, and those in existence do not conclusively point to the superiority or inferiority of Montessori education.
 This is owing to a number of factors.
-First, the Montessori philosophy intrinsically resists being measured – the method rejects grading and testing, and therefore, Montessori schools can offer no quantitative data on learning benchmarks, and second, there is a relative lack of uniformity among Montessori schools.
+First, the Montessori philosophy intrinsically resists being measured – the method rejects grading and testing, and therefore, Montessori schools can offer no quantitative data on learning benchmarks.
+Secondly, there is a relative lack of uniformity among Montessori schools.
 Broad use of the name Montessori (any school can use it, whether or not they strenuously follow the creator’s methods) complicates the process of gathering and comparing outcomes.